fhir-fi/finnish-scheduling/input/includes/fragment-status-concept-map-notes.md

 administrative purposes, and in general for prepapring for the encounter.
 In FHIR, the Encounter resource is used to track the encounter, and any clinically relevant information (see [Appointment Statuses and Encounters](https://hl7.org/fhir/R4B/appointment.html#statuses)).
-In FHIR, when an encounter starts, its state is tracked with the [Encounter](https://hl7.org/fhir/R4B/encounter.html) resource, and no longer with the [Appointment](https://hl7.org/fhir/R4B/appointment.html).
+In FHIR, when an encounter starts, its status is tracked with the [Encounter](https://hl7.org/fhir/R4B/encounter.html) resource, and no longer with the [Appointment](https://hl7.org/fhir/R4B/appointment.html).
 The Finnish logical model does not make such a distinction between the appointment and the encounter.

-The Finnish logical model does not have a separate state for when the patient has arrived (FHIR status [arrived](https://hl7.org/fhir/R4/codesystem-appointmentstatus.html#appointmentstatus-arrived)).
+The Finnish logical model does not have a separate status for when the patient has arrived (FHIR status [arrived](https://hl7.org/fhir/R4/codesystem-appointmentstatus.html#appointmentstatus-arrived)).
 It does have a code